-Then came Loïc Hollender to sprinkle with magic the soundtrack with his fine lightings full of surprises.
+Then came Loïc Hollender to sprinkle the soundtrack with magic thanks to his fine lightings full of surprises.

 Artistic direction – Composition – Saxophone – Guitar – Vocal